python-can-define-radio/sdr-course/classroom_activities/Ch04_Analyzing_Signals_Python/020_pcdr_ook_waves.md

 ### OOK on a wave

 There are cases in which we would like to impose the data on a carrier wave in software before the Hack RF does its own shift.
-Let's try it:
+For example, you may wish to transmit on two different frequencies simultaneously.
+We'll do that at somepoint, but let's try a more basic upconversion example first:

 ```python3
 ## 7